 Relying on Data

 Next, I want to explain the importance of relying on data.
-Throughout your conversion optimization process, from the beginning of your strategizing through the ongoing process of refinement and development, you’ll need to rely on the scientific method and objective data to guide your actions.
+Throughout your optimization process, from the beginning of your strategizing through the ongoing process of refinement and development, you’ll need to rely on the scientific method and objective data to guide your actions.

 The dangers of assumptions

 One of the biggest problems I see from newcomers is a tendency to rely on assumptions, and on multiple levels, too.
 They may assume they know how their target audience behaves, electing to go with one form design over another because it “seems” like something their target audience would prefer.
-For example, they may include a picture of a baby when trying to appeal to new parents.
+For example, on one web page, they may include a picture of a baby when trying to appeal to new parents.
 This may work, or it may not—you won’t know unless you have some kind of objective data to back it up.
 Assuming too much will leave you trapped, unable to push your campaign forward, and you’ll end up scratching your head when you don’t see the results you thought you would.

 Proving conversion return on investment (ROI)

-Data is also important for proving the return on investment (ROI) of your efforts.
-Conversion optimization itself won’t demand much money from you; you might pay a professional to help you with your conversion efforts, or you might invest a few hours a week to the process, but it’s relatively inexpensive to pursue.
+Data is also important for proving the return on investment (ROI) of your content marketing efforts.
+CRO itself won’t demand much money from you; you might pay a professional to help you with your conversion efforts, or you might invest a few hours a week to the process, but it’s relatively inexpensive to pursue.
 Where conversions really count is in how much money they bring in for your overall marketing campaign, where you’ll spend countless hours and thousands of dollars to earn new traffic for your website.
 Only through objective analysis and measurement will you be able to prove the ROI of your campaigns.

 (Image Source: Investopedia)